LetingZhouli/LangChain-AI-Project/README.md

 ## Support

-For issues or questions, please open an issue in the repository or contact the project maintainers.
+For issues or questions, please open an issue in the repository or contact the author Leting @letingzhouli@gmail.com.